 A photograph on the digital camera’s screen, of the leader touch and fish caught, must be sent via cell phone or shown to the scorekeeper at the end of the tournament.
 If the photo is taken by a smartphone, then the photo can be sent directly via email or text to the scorekeeper.

-Fishing hours: 6:30 a.m.
-Boats will be called in order of their registration numbers given during Captain’s Meeting, which will be based upon date of payment of entry.
+6:30 a.m. (approximately) Boats will be called in order of their registration numbers given during Captain’s Meeting, which will be based upon date of official entry.

-On the day of the tournament (May 3) tournament boats will meet at Marker “2” (red) which is near the Sanibel causeway CSpan bridge (Gulf Side) to check in with the official tournament boat (Diversified Yacht Services Boat) for scheduled departures.
+STARTING LOCATION: On the day of the tournament (May 9) tournament boats will meet at Marker “2” (red) which is near the Sanibel causeway CSpan bridge (Gulf Side) to check in with the official tournament boat (Diversified Yacht Services Boat) for scheduled departures.
 Boats will be called in order.
 Any teams NOT arriving to the tournament boat BEFORE 7:30 a.m. will not be eligible for prizes.

 7:00 a.m. to 4:00 pm.
 Lines in the water at 7:00 a.m.